Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Introduction

 Our contributions are summarized as follows:

 \begin{itemize}[leftmargin=*]

-\item We present a novel data synthesis method and an effect-proven \textsc{Img-Diff} dataset, comprising pairs of highly similar images, with a focus on processes such as segmentation, filtering, and detailed captioning of image difference.
+\item We present a novel data synthesis method and an effect-proven \textsc{Img-Diff} dataset, comprising pairs of highly similar images, with a focus on processes such as segmentation, filtering, and detailed captioning of image differences.

-\item We execute visual instruction tuning on LLaVA-1.5-7B and MGM-7B using our dataset, and rigorously assess the fine-tuned models' performance on many widely-used MLLM benchmarks, demonstrating substantial performance improvements.
+\item We conduct visual instruction tuning on LLaVA-1.5-7B, MGM-7B, and InternVL2-8B using our dataset, and rigorously assess the fine-tuned models' performance on many widely-used MLLM benchmarks and image difference benchmarks.
+Our dataset brings substantial performance improvements to the fine-tuned MLLMs.

-\item We provide a comprehensive evaluation of the diversity and quality of the proposed dataset, confirming its richness and high standard.
-Through ablation studies, we identify good empirical filtering thresholds for such contrastive datasets.
+\item We provide a comprehensive evaluation of the diversity and quality of the generated dataset, confirming its richness and high standard.
+Through ablation studies, we identify good empirical filtering thresholds for such contrastive dataset.

-\item To facilitate ongoing research, encouraging innovative endeavors in more MLLM datasets and image difference methodologies, we open-source our dataset and codes at \textit{\href{https://github.com/modelscope/data-juicer/tree/ImgDiff}{https://github.com/modelscope/ data-juicer/tree/ImgDiff}}.
+\item We open-source our dataset and codes at \textit{\href{https://github.com/modelscope/data-juicer/tree/ImgDiff}{https://github.com/modelscope/data-juicer/tree/ImgDiff}} to facilitate ongoing research, encouraging innovative endeavors in MLLM datasets and image difference methods.

 \end{itemize}